NSTechBytes/FinalShot/README.md

   Draw a region on‑the‑fly with your mouse.

 - **Window Capture** (`-ws|windowtitle`)
   Capture a specific window by its exact title.
+  Supports two modes: exclusive window capture (using `PrintWindow` API) or screen-based capture (includes overlapping windows).

 - **Toast Notifications**
   Beautiful themed notifications that adapt to Windows Dark/Light mode with screenshot preview.